-In practice, the preload achieved in service varies around this nominal value due effects such as friction, inaccuracies in applied torque measurement, embedding and thermal loads.
-The remainder of this section explains these effects and provides theory for quantifying the statistical scatter in the preload.
+In practice, the preload achieved in service varies around this value due to effects such as friction, inaccuracies in applied torque measurement, embedding and thermal loads.
+The remainder of this section explains effects such as friction, inaccuracies in applied torque measurement, embedding and thermal loads on the preload and provides theory for quantifying the statistical scatter in the preload.

 Theoretical Aspects